-Fjäskern (FYESS-kehrn), a circle mixer folkdance from southern Sweden, is simple enough for the first number at an initial session of beginners, yet exciting enough to provide hilarious fun for even the most calloused old-timers.
+Simple enough for the first number on an initial session of beginners, yet exciting enough to provide hilarious fun for even the most calloused old-timers.
 Reason: the music accelerates from almost ridiculously slow to nearly (but not quite) impossibly fast.
-Thus the choice of the English title "Hurry-Scurry".
+Thus the choice of the English title, "Hurry Scurry."